nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 - SHALL return a [RECORD_NOT_FOUND](development_fhir_error_handling_guidance.html#example-resource-not-found) error with the diagnostics element providing detail of the issue when:
   - the consumer system has populated the `service.identifier` parameter in the request
-  - *AND* the provider organisation has the [service ID filtering switch set to ON](appointments_serviceid_configuration.html#organisation-switch-set-to-on)
+  - *AND* the provider organisation has the [service filtering switch set to ON](appointments_serviceid_configuration.html#organisation-switch-set-to-on)
   - *AND* the DOS service ID in the `service.identifier` parameter value is not contained in the provider organisation's [service list](appointments_serviceid_configuration.html#service-list)

 Refer to [Error handling guidance](development_fhir_error_handling_guidance.html) for details of error codes.